Total Live Articles: 430

 • Able to return for follow-up

-Offer choice of medical OR surgical management if all the following:
+Offer choice of medical OR surgical management if all the following are met:

 • Serum hCG 1,500-5,000 IU/L